KonduitAI/deeplearning4j/nd4j/ADRs/0003-Import_IR.md

-   5. Attribute: A key/value pair with metadata describing type, comments, etc. Since the goal of this IR Is interop, we will target similarities to onnx while extending [the ONNX IR](https://github.com/onnx/onnx/blob/25fd2c332cf854fd38a92aa8f60d232530ab0065/onnx/onnx.proto#L113) for libnd4j execution use cases
+   5. Attribute: A key/value pair with metadata describing type, comments, etc. Since the goal of this IR Is interop, we will target similarities to onnx while extending [the ONNX IR](https://github.com/onnx/onnx/blob/25fd2c332cf854fd38a92aa8f60d232530ab0065/onnx/onnx.proto#L113) for libnd4j execution use cases.

    Attributes have the following values:

    a. name: the name of the attribute (STRING)

    b. type: the type of the attribute, types can have any value listed in line 124 :

    c. value: one of the above types

    d.  description: description of the attribute

    6. Node: The node in a sorted graph.
-This node will have 1 input and 1 output as well as additonal possible attributes.
+This node will have 1 or more inputs and 1 or more outputs as well as additonal possible attributes.
 More in depth:

-        a. input: string as input name
+        a. input: list of strings as input name
-        b. output: string as output name
+        b. output: list of strings as output names
         c. name: the name of the node itself
         d. operation type: the operator referenced by name
         e. description: the description for the node (optional)

    7. Graph: A sorted in order directed acyclic graph representing a sequential set of operations to run.
 Details below:

-     1. List of nodes
+       a.
+List of nodes

-     2. name of note
+       b. name of note

-     3. list of named tensors as input
+       c. list of named tensors as input

-     4. list of named sparse tensors as inputs
+       d. list of named sparse tensors as inputs

-     5. the names of inputs to the graph
+       e. the names of inputs to the graph

-     6. the names of outputs to the graph
+       f. the names of outputs to the graph

+##Mapping from import format to lower level representation

+In order to convert from a name/attribute based format to nd4j's list based format, we need to map the parts of the nd4j graph one by one.
+This section will break down how to map various individual attribute items in to the appropriate indexed lists by type.

+Using an extension of [onnx's operator/function protos](https://github.com/onnx/onnx/blob/25fd2c332cf854fd38a92aa8f60d232530ab0065/onnx/onnx-operators.proto#L36), we will need to map operators we will need to read graphs with operators and functions that contain

+First we will breakdown the mappings by type:

+Reminder, Nd4j has the following types:

+1. t arguments: floating point arguments (float, double,..)

+2. integer arguments: integer arguments (long, integer)

+3. boolean argument: boolean arguments

+4. data type arguments: data types for input/output

+5. input arguments: ndarrays for input

+6. output arguments: often optional (dynamically created) output ndarray arguments.
+If the user wants to pass in outputs to control memory, they are allowed to do so.

+7. axis arguments: Integer arguments that represent the dimension(s) for an operation to be executed on.

+ 1. FLOAT: Floating point values (float32, 64,..)
+   2. INT:   Integer values (int32, int64)
+   3. STRING: UTF8 String
+   4. TENSOR: An ndarray
+   5. NODE: An operation in a deeplearning pipeline
+   6. GRAPH: A DAG of NODES
+   7. SPARSE TENSOR: Sparse ndarray
+   8. FLOATS: List of floats
+   9. INTS: List of Integers
+   10. STRINGS: List of strings
+   11. TENSORS: List of Tensors
+   12. GRAPHS: List of GRAPHS
+   13. SPARSE_TENSORS: List of SPARSE_TENSOR

+Given the 2 sets of types, we will map the 2 types as follows:

+Nd4j            IR
+1. T Arguments: FLOAT, FLOATS
+2. Int Arguments: INT, INTS
+3. Boolean Arguments: INTS
+4. Data type arguments: Implicit in the ndarray data types
+5. Input Arguments: Look up inputs for a given node by name
+6. Output Arguments:  Look up given outputs from a given node by name
+7. Axis Arguments: Pulled from the axis attribute on a given op

+## Consequences

+Migrating to an attribute based import format will make working with other deep learning frameworks easier in the future.

+This may encourage future work to be done to the samediff file format.

+### Drawbacks

+Yet another file format.

+Risk migrating to new file format in the future.

+A lot of up front manual work to index set of current operations.

+### Advantages

+Easy to maintain.

+Backwards compatible.

+Easily interops with existing other deep learning frameworks.

+No additional dependencies from what's already normal.

+Protobuf allows easy code generation for other languages.